InvirganceDocumentation/convirgance-docs/docs/getting-started.md

 */
 ```

-## Outputs
+## Inputs and Outputs

-After transforming your data, Convirgance supports various output options.
-You can export your results as:
+After transforming your data, Convirgance supports various input and output options you can also implement support for other file-types by using our [interfaces](/file-formats?id=example-properties-file).

 ### Delimited Files: